simple-dev-tools/gfluent/README.md

 dataset = "sales"
 table_name = "products"
 prefix = "import"
-local_path = "/user/tom/products/" # there are many *.json files in this directory
+local_path = "/user/tom/products/" # there are few *.json files in this directory

 # uplaod files to GCS bucket
 (